aerospike-community/client-lua/readme.md

 	return 3;
 }
 ```
-Lua uses its own stack mechanism to pass parameters between Lua and C. You will note at the start of this function parameters are taken from the stack
+Lua uses its own stack mechanism to pass parameters between Lua and C. You will note at the start of this function, parameters are taken from the stack
 ```c
 const char *hostName = luaL_checkstring(L, 1);
 int port = lua_tointeger(L, 2);
 ```
-and at the end of the function the return values are pushed onto the stack
+and at the end of the function, the return values are pushed onto the stack
 ```c
 lua_pushnumber(L, err.code);
 lua_pushstring(L, err.message);